TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-throw-over-wall.md

 A functional organization, on the other hand, can end up in all sorts of trouble.
 The sales and marketing departments throw their insights and market analysis over the wall to the product management department.
 The product management department prepare a long and detailed product requirements document which they throw over the wall to the engineering department.
 The engineering department build ... something.

-When I first joined Autodesk, the division I was part of was organized along functional lines.
+When Navisworks was acquired by Autodesk, the division we joined was organized along functional lines.
 Navisworks was left alone as a product oriented island for a couple of years.
 Eventually we were deemed ready to be fully integrated.
 After a small reorg I ended up in the engineering department with a new boss.

 I was surprised by the number of customer visits I was asked to take part in.
 The engineering managers seemed to spend a lot of their time understanding customer needs and coming up with product requirements.
 I naively asked why we were doing this when there was an entire dedicated product management department.
 In fact, I had just read their annual product requirements document.
 Don't we already know what we need to do?

 "Oh, we don't pay any attention to that.
 It's better to talk to customers directly".

 When information is thrown over the wall to you, your instinctive reaction is not to trust it.
 If you don't really know the people its coming from, its easy to dismiss it out of hand.
-What a waste.

 # The Old New Thing